 Application of the Lindley et al. 2011 significant fire start dataset to the climatological quartiles for critical fire weather across west Texas reveals several useful applications.
 First, the number of significant fire starts per RFTI Mod rating approximates a normal distribution centered on the Critical-Low and Critical-High RFTI Mod values of 3-6.
-Secondly, the average fire size in each RFTI Mod category generally increases with increasing RFTI Mod values, and all fires that grew to consume > 35,000 acres occurred with RFTI Mod values \geq 5.
-Also, only one fire of 640 acres occurred with a RFTI Mod of 0, and no fires occurred in environments that exceeded the 10-year climate database of either 2-m relative humidity and 6-m wind speed, however, such high-end values should not be discounted and corresponding RFTI Mod values of 9 and 10 have been assigned the categorical rating "Historically Critical".
+Secondly, the average fire size in each RFTI Mod category generally increases with increasing RFTI Mod values, and all fires that grew to consume > 35,000 acres occurred with RFTI Mod values $\geq 5$ .
+Also, only one fire of 640 acres occurred with a RFTI Mod of 0.
+No fires occurred in environments that exceeded the 10-year climate database of observations for either 2-m relative humidity and 6-m wind speed, however, such high-end values should not be discounted and corresponding RFTI Mod values of 9 (one parameter exceeding 10-yr extremes) and 10 (both parameters exceeding 10-yr extremes) have been assigned the categorical rating "Historically Critical".